kaarmu/typst.vim/README.md

 **Existing**
 - Vim syntax highlighting.
 - Compile the active document with `:make`.
+- Basic concealing for italic and bold (more to come).
+You must `set conceallevel=2` for this to work.

 **Possible features**
 - Formatting using [this](https://github.com/astrale-sharp/typst-fmt/)?
 - Even better highlighting for neovim using treesitter?

 Do you miss anything from other packages, e.g. `vimtex`, create an issue and I'll probably add it!
+Also feel free to make a PR!

 ## Installation